-They are held in place by a rugged plastic cover, and must be connected and linked by a fuse as shown in section 5.3.
+They are each held in place with 2 cable ties, and must be connected and linked by a fuse as shown in section 4.9.

 Batteries and battery fuses must only be replaced by skilled personnel, only replaced with the correct parts supplied by GAI-Tronics, and only connected as shown.